mabelemellie/fetchrewardstest/README.md

 # fetchrewardstest
-Fetch Rewards Take-Home test submission
+Fetch Rewards take-home test submission

 Documentation on how to run this program: